Ninja-Squad/data-discovery/README.md

 Then at the root of the application, run `./gradlew build` to download the dependencies.
 Then run `./gradlew bootRun` to start the app.

-You can stop the Elastic Search and Kibana instances by running:
+You can stop the Elasticsearch and Kibana instances by running:

     docker-compose stop

-or
+or run:

     docker-compose down

 to also remove the stopped containers as well as any networks that were created.

 ### Frontend